-- 3.1.8 Failure to Satisfy the Special Appearance Requirement: A Practitioner who fails without good cause to appear at a meeting where his/her special appearance is required in accordance with these Bylaws shall be considered to have all clinical privileges automatically suspended except for emergencies and imminent deliveries.
-These privileges will be restored when the Practitioner complies with the special appearance requirement.
-Failure to comply within thirty (30) calendar days will be considered a voluntary resignation from the Medical Staff. - 3.1.9 Failure to Participate in an Evaluation: A Practitioner who fails to participate in an evaluation of his/her qualifications for Medical Staff Membership or privileges as required under these Bylaws (whether an evaluation of physical or mental health or of clinical management skills) and authorizes release of this information to the MEC, shall be considered to have all privileges automatically suspended.
-These privileges will be restored when the Practitioner complies with the requirement for an evaluation.
-Failure to comply within thirty (30) calendar days will be considered a voluntary resignation from the Medical Staff. - 3.1.10 Failure to Fulfill Mandatory Health Requirements: A Practitioner who fails to be compliant with the Trinity Hospital policy on required testing or required vaccinations/immunizations shall be automatically suspended until compliance is noted.
-Failure to comply within sixty (60) calendar days will be considered a voluntary resignation from the Medical Staff. - 3.1.11 Failure to Become Board Certified: A Practitioner who fails to become board certified in compliance with these Bylaws or Medical Staff credentialing policies will be deemed to have immediately and voluntarily relinquished his/her Medical Staff Membership and clinical privileges. - 3.1.12 Failure to Maintain Board Certification: A Practitioner who fails to maintain his/her board certification as set forth by his/her applicable boards, will be deemed to have voluntarily relinquished his/her Medical Staff appointment and clinical privileges unless an exception is granted by the Board upon recommendation of MEC for extenuating circumstances, for a period not to exceed two (2) years.

-3.2.1 Failure to Execute Release and/or Provide Documents: A Practitioner who fails to execute a general or specific release of information and/or provide documents when requested by the Chief/President of the Medical Staff or designee to evaluate the competency and credentialing/privileging qualifications of the Practitioner shall be considered to have all privileges automatically suspended.
-If the release is executed and/or documents provided within thirty (30) calendar days of notice of the automatic suspension, the Practitioner may be reinstated.
-After sixty (60) calendar days, the member will be deemed to have resigned voluntarily from the Medical staff and must reapply for Medical Staff Membership and privileges.
+- 3.1.8 Failure to Satisfy the Special Appearance Requirement: A practitioner who fails without good cause to appear at a meeting where their special appearance is required in accordance with these bylaws shall be considered to have all clinical privileges automatically suspended with the exception of emergencies and imminent deliveries.
+These privileges will be restored when the practitioner complies with the special appearance requirement.
+Failure to comply within thirty (30) calendar days will be considered a voluntary resignation from the Medical Staff. - 3.1.9 Failure to Participate in an Evaluation: A practitioner who fails to participate in an evaluation of their qualifications for Medical Staff membership or privileges as required under these bylaws (whether an evaluation of physical or mental health or of clinical management skills) and authorizes release of this information to the MEC, shall be considered to have all privileges automatically suspended.
+These privileges will be restored when the practitioner complies with the requirement for an evaluation.
+Failure to comply within thirty (30) calendar days will be considered a voluntary resignation from the Medical Staff. - 3.1.10 Failure to Fulfill Mandatory Health Requirements: A practitioner who fails to be compliant with the Trinity Hospital policy on required testing (i.e., Tb testing) or required vaccinations/immunizations shall be automatically suspended until compliance is noted.
+Failure to comply within sixty (60) calendar days will be considered a voluntary resignation from the Medical Staff. - 3.1.11 Failure to Become Board Certified: A practitioner who fails to become board certified in compliance with these bylaws or Medical Staff credentialing policies will be deemed to be ineligible for reappointment. - 3.1.12 Failure to Board Recertify: A practitioner who fails to sustain their board certification will be deemed to have immediately and voluntarily relinquished his or her medical staff appointment and clinical privileges unless an exception, for a period of up to two (2) years for extenuating circumstances, is granted by the Board upon recommendation from the MEC. - 3.1.13 Failure to Execute Release and/or Provide Documents: A practitioner who fails to execute a general or specific release of information and/or provide documents when requested by the President of the Medical Staff or designee to evaluate the competency and credentialing/privileging qualifications of the practitioner shall be considered to have all privileges automatically suspended.
+If the release is executed and/or documents provided within thirty calendar days of notice of the automatic suspension, the practitioner may be reinstated.
+After sixty (60) calendar days, the member will be deemed to have resigned voluntarily from the staff and must reapply for staff membership and privileges.